Indemnity insurance is a form of protection many buyers take out to cover them in certain situations.

 Do you need indemnity insurance?

 If you’re advised to take out the cover to protect you against potential legal costs, it’s always recommended to do your own research.
+You will need home insurance, but not necessarily indemnity insurance.

 It’s worth finding out if there’s an alternative, as insurance should be seen as a last resort.
 Before putting your hand in your pocket, is there a free solution to fix the problem?